COMMUNITY COLLEGE PERSONNEL POLICIES

-(a) Contracts approved by both boards shall be forwarded to the State Board of Education for annual review and approval.
-Such contracts may be submitted to the State Board for approval after a teacher has been assigned to teach.
-However, the State Board reserves the right to find any contract in violation of current statutes or administrative rules notwithstanding the teacher's starting date;
+(a) Contracts approved by both boards shall be forwarded to the Commission for annual review and approval.
+Such contracts may be submitted to the Commission for approval after a teacher has been assigned to teach.
+However, the Commission reserves the right to find any contract in violation of current statutes or administrative rules notwithstanding the teacher's starting date;

 (b) The Commission shall report to the Teacher Standards and Practices Commission violations of these rules that could result in forfeiture of State School Funds as stated in ORS 342.173 and OARs 584-050-0060, 584-050-0065 and 584-050-0067.

 Stats.
 Implemented: ORS 341.535 & ORS 342.173

 Hist.: EB 25-1987(Temp), f. & ef.
 10-20-87; EB 28-1988, f. & cert. ef.
 6-9-88; EB 14-1991, f. & cert. ef.
 7-19-91; Renumbered from 581-043-0256; DCCWD 1-2001, f. & cert. ef.
 3-21-01, Renumbered from 581-043-0750; DCCWD 1-2003, f. & cert. ef.
 1-9-03; DCCWD 5-2003, f. & cert. ef.
 10-20-03; DCCWD 5-2015, f. & cert. ef.
 10-30-15

 State Archives • 800 Summer St. NE • Salem, OR 97310